arqma/arqma/README.md

 * Add `PATH="$PATH:$HOME/gntl/build/release/bin"` to `.profile`

-* Run Gntl with `gntld --detach`
+* Run GNTL with `gntld --detach`

 * You may wish to reduce the size of the swap file after the build has finished, and delete the boost directory from your home directory

 #### *Note for Raspbian Jessie users:*

-If you are using the older Raspbian Jessie image, compiling Gntl is a bit more complicated.
-The version of Boost available in the Debian Jessie repositories is too old to use with Gntl, and thus you must compile a newer version yourself.
+If you are using the older Raspbian Jessie image, compiling GNTL is a bit more complicated.
+The version of Boost available in the Debian Jessie repositories is too old to use with GNTL, and thus you must compile a newer version yourself.
 The following explains the extra steps, and has been tested on a Raspberry Pi 2 with a clean install of minimal Raspbian Jessie.

 * As before, `$ apt-get update && apt-get upgrade` to install all of the latest software, and increase the system swap size